Department of Management

 Total Hours | 30 |

-If your undergraduate degree is not in business, you may be required to take leveling courses.
-Below is the list of Tarleton COB leveling requirements.
-To avoid leveling, it is recommended that you consider taking the following courses (or their equivalents) as part of your undergraduate program:
+If your undergraduate degree is not in business, you may need to complete leveling courses to build foundational knowledge for graduate-level business studies.
+The Dr. Sam Pack College of Business recommends the following courses (or their equivalents) as part of your undergraduate program to avoid additional leveling requirements:

-- Management (any business MGMT course): Recommend: MGMT 3300: Principles of Management
+- Management: Recommended: MGMT 3300: Principles of Management

 COBA 5100 | Foundations of Management | 2 |